 12/12.
-Removed the 146 foot Vbeam and hung a 3 element 17m home made Yagi from a line suspended between two trees about 37 feet high.
-It is steered by a anchor line running from one end of the beam to the ground.
+Built a 3 element 17m Yagi and hung it from a line suspended between two trees.
+It is steered by a anchor line running from one end of the boom to a sawhorse on the the ground.
 I love the front to back ratio of this antenna, but running outside to change the heading is getting old.
 Field strength measurements were made by parking a mobile receiver a mile away and recording the S meter while rotating the antenna.
 The receiver was then connected to a calibrated signal generator to determine the power required for a given S meter reading.
 The front to back ratio measured 21 dB, about 4 dBmore than the calculated 17 dB.
 Perhaps this is due to reading the signal at ground level rather than at the elevation angle of maximum gain.

 The 17 meter 50 Ohm Yagi dimensions:

 Reflector to driven spacing 84 inches

 Swr < 1.4:1without matching network.
 Note that this Yagi was optimized for best SWR.
 No matching network is used.
 Measured from the center of the boom,the first 60 inches of each element is 0.875 dia., and the remaining lengths are 0.663 dia.